 A friend or family member can give you emotional support and can help you make good choices.
 They can also help you gather information, take notes and ask questions.

 Questions to ask.

 Bring a list of questions to your appointment to help you remember everything you want to ask.

 See also: Treatment Decision-Making and Questions to Ask »

-Learn more about what to bring to your appointment »
+Learn more about what to bring »